raynamharris/LTCC-BIO103/index.md

 1. Macrophages

-Which immune cell is part of acquired immunity?
+Which immune cell is part of adaptive immunity?

 1. Macrophage
 1. Neutrophil